Rebecca ’Toyin Doherty `24 reflects on her experience learning abroad in South Africa with Rutgers

 Rebecca ’Toyin Doherty `24 on the Rutgers visit to the entrance of Drakenstein Prison in Cape Town, South Africa, which has a statue of the late Nelson Mandela memorializing when he was released from prison in 1990.

-Our 12-day Learning Abroad experience to South Africa was transformative in many ways.
-Even though our experiential assignment and course readings gave us a good background of what to anticipate, as the popular saying goes: “Seeing is believing.”
-In this case, seeing the museums, visiting the markets and townships, talking to people, and many other in-person experiences truly gave me a unique insight on South Africa beyond the literature.
-My reflections will focus on a variety of themes around my discoveries about the country and its people.
+Our 12-day Learning Abroad experience in South Africa was transformative in many ways.
+Although our experiential assignment and course readings gave us a good background of what to expect, as the popular saying goes, “Seeing is believing.”
+In this case, touring the museums, visiting the markets and townships, talking to people, and having many other in-person experiences truly gave me a unique insight into South Africa beyond the literature.

 Education

-Since the legal end of apartheid, strides have been made around access to education.
+Since the legal end of Apartheid, strides have been made around access to education.
 Families can now send their children to any public school in South Africa regardless of race.
-While this is indeed great progress in terms of access, there are still issues around equity that persists.
-Schools in low-income neighborhoods are still under-resourced which impacts the quality of education that they receive.
+While this is indeed significant progress in terms of access, there are still issues around equity that persist.
+Schools in low-income neighborhoods are still under-resourced, which impacts the quality of education that children in those areas receive.
 Also, families from low-income neighborhoods cannot afford the cost of transportation to send their children to schools in high-income neighborhoods.
-Historically, apartheid created vast geographical distance between affluent and low-income neighborhoods when native South Africans were displaced.
-This issue has not been rectified so there is still a socioeconomic apartheid even though it has ended by law.
+Historically, Apartheid created a vast geographical distance between affluent and low-income neighborhoods when native South Africans were displaced.
+This issue has not been rectified, so there is still socioeconomic Apartheid even though the system has ended by law.

 Another aspect of our learning abroad was our visit to the Klipfontein Primary School.
-As I looked around the school, the people there appeared to be predominantly “Coloured” based on South Africa’s standards.
-While it was such a joy to be at the school and interact with the students, faculty, and staff, I also wondered how the schools for “Blacks” would look since that was the only perspective we had.
-I was also certainly curious to see how the schools for “Whites” would look.
-As earlier mentioned, while the law of apartheid might have ended segregation by race, there seems to be a need for some work to be done around social and economic inclusion and integration—which is invariably still largely determined by race.
+As I looked around the school, the people there appeared to be predominantly “Coloured.”
+Based on South Africa’s standards, a Coloured person is biracial or multiracial, who, historically, during the Apartheid era, had to pass a “pencil test” to be recognized as a second-class citizen to Whites, while Blacks were third-class citizens.
+While it was such a joy to be at the school and interact with the students, faculty, and staff who were predominantly Coloured, I also wondered how the schools for “Black students” would look since a Coloured school was the only perspective we had.
+I was also certainly curious to see how the schools for “White students” would look.
+As mentioned earlier, while the law of Apartheid might have ended segregation by race, there seems to be a need for some work to be done around social and economic inclusion and integration—which is invariably still largely determined by race.

 smiling elementary school kids

-Rebecca with students at Klipfontein Primary School in South Africa.
+Rebecca with Lauren Bailey `24 (right) and students at Klipfontein Primary School in South Africa.

 Housing

 Housing in South Africa remains a problem.
 There is just not enough supply to meet demand.
-Blacks are about 80% of the population but the wealth of the country seems to sit within about 10% of the people who are mostly non-Black.
+Black residents make up about 80% of the population, but the wealth of the country seems to sit within about 10% of the people, who are mostly non-Black.

-When Blacks were displaced decades and centuries ago, many people had to result to living in shacks and shanty towns.
-The government has built some new housing developments and renovated others, but there is still a significant population of South Africans who are still living in shacks.
+When native Black South Africans were displaced decades and over a century ago, many people had to resort to living in shacks and shanty towns.
+Since the end of Apartheid, the government has built some new housing developments and renovated others, but a significant population of South Africans still live in shacks.

-I was very disappointed to hear that the promise to return 30 percent of the land formerly owned by Black people was not fulfilled.
-I was even more disappointed that this promise of 30 percent, that was made during the government of Madiba Nelson Mandela, is still where it is today.
-During Madiba’s administration, the government returned 9 percent of land to the people, and that is where things are today.
+I was very disappointed to hear that the promise to return 30 percent of the land formerly owned by Black people has not been fulfilled.
+During Madiba Nelson Mandela's administration, the government returned 9% of the land to native Black South Africans.
+However, I was saddened to learn that that is where it has remained today regarding delivery and that this promise of 30% has not been realized.
 It brings me to question, “When and where did South Africa lose its focus?
 Is there still hope?”

 Voter Apathy

 Given that the hope people once had for a better South Africa might feel deferred or unfulfilled, there seems to be a rising sense of voter apathy.
-At Brand SA, one of the speakers who was a government official shared that there has been a decline in voter participation.
-But he seems to pin the issue to voter awareness and registration.
-I wonder if they have conducted surveys and focus groups to see whether people truly lack awareness or are just disappointed by the government policies that have not delivered equality to all its people.
-I also wonder if the speaker was being political based on his role in government.
+At the official marketing agency of South Africa called Brand SA, one of the speakers, a government official, shared that there has been a decline in voter participation.
+But he seemed to pin the issue on voter awareness and registration.
+I wonder if they have conducted surveys and focus groups to see whether people truly lack awareness or are just disappointed by government policies that have not delivered equality to all its people.
+I also wonder if the speaker was being political, based on his role in government.

 Contrary to the sense of optimism I observed during the government official’s speech, the Nelson Mandela Foundation’s acting director sounded quite disappointed.
-He mentioned that he was a part of the Truth & Reconciliation Committee (TRC) and the recommendations of the TRC have not been implemented.
-He shared the facts about land ownership earlier mentioned in this reflection and hopes for a better South Africa.
-As a member of the civil society, he is certainly determined to continue to hold the government accountable and see new ways they can build social engineers to help do this work.
+He mentioned that he was a part of the Truth & Reconciliation Committee (TRC) and the government had not implemented the TRC's recommendations.
+He shared the facts about land ownership mentioned earlier in this reflection and hopes for a better South Africa.
+As a civil society member, he is determined to hold the government accountable and see new ways they can cultivate social engineers to help do this work.

 homemade protest sign in south africa